Animal-assisted therapy: Post-traumatic stress disorder

 Similar to dogs, horses have been included in the treatment of veterans with post-traumatic stress disorder by providing an accepting and nonjudgmental environment, which further facilitates a veterans' ability to cope with symptoms.
 Because horses are social animals, they are capable of creating and responding to relationships based on the veteran's energy, providing an opportunity for veterans to regain the ability to form trusting relationships.
 Therapeutic work with horses varies from ground-based activities, mounted activities, or a combination of both.
 In the therapeutic context, horses can promote cognitive reframing as well as an increase in the use of mindfulness practice.
 While there is limited research and standardized instruments to measure the effects, veterans who have participated in pilot programs have better communication skills, self-awareness, and self-esteem, promoting safety and support during the transition into civilian life.
-Long term effects of equine based interventions with veterans include increased happiness, social support, and better sleep hygiene because they are able to process information regarding their emotions and behaviors in a nonjudgmental space.
+Long-term effects of equine-based interventions with veterans include increased happiness, social support, and better sleep hygiene because they are able to process information regarding their emotions and behaviors in a nonjudgmental space.

-While animal-assisted interventions can be effective, they have limitations due to limited research.
-Furthermore, studies approved yield small sample sizes which limit the power to detect changes as well as the specific tasks that are particularly helpful to veterans.
-Animal-assisted therapy may also obstruct veterans from cultivating their own way of control over stressful situation.
+While animal-assisted interventions may be effective, it is not yet verified due to limited research.
+Animal-assisted interventions can be challenging to study.
+Because of lack of effective resources, most studies are limited to small sample sizes which prevents genralizing results over a larger population.
+Furthermore, there is often a lack of randomization and a lack of information about sample representativeness that prevents widespread application.
+Hospital-based animal-assisted therapy programs may present a slight risk of pathogen transmission, but further research is needed.